 What is good moral character?

-If your conduct measures up to the standards of average citizens in the San Jose area, the USGIS may consider you of good moral character.
+If your conduct measures up to the standards of average citizens in the San Jose area, the USIS may consider you of good moral character.
 It determines this by running a criminal background check.
-Behavior that illustrates a lack of good moral character includes the following:
+Behavior that illustrates a lack of good moral character includes but is not limited to the following:

 - A crime against another person with intent to harm